 I truly believe that I owe my eyesight and very possibly more to Dr. Kelly and his exceptional team.”

-Amy Eisenberg, MSN, ARNC, CNRN is the program nurse practitioner and clinical fellowship director at the Pacific Brain Tumor Center at Providence Saint John’s Health Center.
+Amy Eisenberg, MSN, ARNC, CNRN is the program nurse practitioner and clinical fellowship director at the Pacific Neuroscience Institute.
 Her clinical responsibilities support the efforts of the neurosurgery and neuroscience teams.
 In addition, she coordinates the Clinical Fellowship Program and the Neuroscience Nursing Symposium.